mattvend/GpuStreams/README.md

 - there is no thread, hence no context switch slowing things down on the host.

 ## Conclusion
+- reworked succesfully the code for Linux platform
+- optimized succesfully the GPU version against the CPU version
+- rewrote and understood the Stream example.

+Even if I prefer this version when using ![streams][CUDA streams], I feel that the previous project was not so bad and both versions illusrates the two different possible ways of using streams and events.
+The previous project used them synchronize kernel calls done in parallel on 3 different streams.
+This project tries to take advantage of ![streams][CUDA streams] when transferring memory between the device and the host.

+Still to be done, for this project, if I had more time:
+- using c++ strings everywhere instead of char *
+- using the std::thread interface
-I prefer this rework to illustrate Streans usage, but it does not provide the expected improvements.
-If the usage of streams seems a bit more natural, the nature of the work and the way it is organized does not allow significant improvements.
-To go further, I will explore the memory allocation/deallocation parts and make sure that reuse is more done, and cleanup occurs at the end.
+- explore the memory allocation/deallocation parts and make sure that there is more reuse done, and that cleanup occurs at the end.
+- better comments in the code

 [Lena]: http://www.cosy.sbg.ac.at/~pmeerw/Watermarking/lena_color.gif "Lena"
 [nvvp]: https://developer.nvidia.com/nvidia-visual-profiler